NHSRC/facilities-assessment-server/API.md

 email=EMAIL&password=PASSWORD
 ```
 #### Description
-When the post is successful in your response you would get cookie by name JSESSIONID.
+When the post is successful in your response you would get cookie by name GUNSESSID.
 This indicates a successful session being established.

 ### Get all assessment types
 #### Format